NACE Career Competencies

 The Department of Campus Recreation employs over 200 students to provide recreation services to the Texas State community!
 These employment opportunities empower students to identify and achieve individual goals and prepare graduates to enter the workforce.
 Campus Recreation uses eight core competencies to help our students attain the skills today’s employers seek.

-Read what Supervisors are saying about thier students!
+Read what Supervisors are saying about their students!

 Analyze information.
 Find reasonable, optimal solutions.
 Demonstrate originality.

 “Student staff/lifeguards must think quickly and critically when deciding how to act in an emergency save.
 Every emergency is different and their plan of action must apply specifically the incident at hand.”

 "IM Sports Supervisors assist with conducting presentations for official’s trainings & facilitate teaching stations for on-field/on-court drills."

 Record thoughts, promote ideas.
 Present complex information.
 Speak effectively to groups.

 Build relationships.
 Embrace diversity of individuals & ideas.
 Set goals, manage conflict.

 "Students employed in the Fitness & Wellness program are responsible for creating a welcoming environment that facilitates developing relationships and camaraderie among all participants.
 Fitness & Wellness Employees embrace the differences in experience and skill level of their participants and/or clients and strive to empower them each and every workout."